mwclance/APPMLHDFE/README.md

 - J.M.C.
 Santos Silva

 ## Overview
-This repository introduces and implements the **Poisson-based expectile regressions** described in *"The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements"*.
-The estimation is called asymmetric Poisson pseudo maximum likelihood (APPML) estimation and is used analyze heterogeneous effects in international trade but it is also useful in many other applications.
+This repository introduces and implements the **Poisson-based expectile regressions** described in the article *"The Tails of Gravity: Using Expectiles to Quantify the Trade-Margins Effects of Economic Integration Agreements"*.
+The estimation method is called asymmetric Poisson pseudo maximum likelihood (APPML) estimation and is used **to analyze** heterogeneous effects in international trade, but it is also useful in many other applications.

-The R script (appml_r2) has been adapted from existing *Stata* command "appmlhdfe.ado".
+The R script (`appml_r2`) has been adapted from the existing *Stata* command `appmlhdfe.ado`.

-Stata: \
+**Stata:**
 Matthew Clance & J.M.C.
 Santos Silva, 2025.
-"APPMLHDFE: Stata module to estimate asymmetric Poisson regression with high dimensional fixed effects," Statistical Software Components S459414, Boston College Department of Economics.
+"APPMLHDFE: Stata module to estimate asymmetric Poisson regression with high-dimensional fixed effects," *Statistical Software Components* S459414, Boston College Department of Economics.

-Data: \
+**Data:**
 Bergstrand, Jeffrey; Clance, Matthew; Santos Silva, Joao (2025), “The Tails of Gravity”, Mendeley Data, V1, doi: 10.17632/n67gft8fvm.1

 ### What Are Expectile Regressions?